-- 2. How to recover disappeared/lost iCloud photos?
+- 2. How to recover disappeared/lost iCloud photos on Mac?

 How to recover deleted iCloud Photos?

-You might have canceled your subscribed iCloud storage and unchecked some items to reduce your storage to the permitted capacity.
+You might have canceled your subscribed iCloud storage, move files from iCloud to your Mac, or unchecked some items to reduce your storage to the permitted capacity.
 Thus, in the first place, you can check whether you have turned iCloud on for the Photos app on your Mac.
 If haven't, then you can directly recover deleted photos on the Mac.
 If have, it means the iCloud is turned on when you delete the photo.